-Travel + Leisure’s 2007’s world’s best reader’s Survey rated Jumby Bay as the “World’s Best Caribbean Resort”, after which it closed its doors through mid-2009 in order to launch a $28-million enhancement.
-The result is ‘Sense’, the Rosewood Spa at Jumby Bay that offers guests a breathtaking view of the Caribbean surroundings and the colonial heritage of the West Indies.
-The open-air Sense spa is designed by Robert Moreland of MCM Design and its ambience is influenced by the island sugar mill ruin and boasts stone entryways, a terra cotta clay tile roof and tropical gardens.
-The spa features five sumptuously designed personal spa suites and hand-made hammocks that ensure utter relaxation for the guests.
+Travel + Leisure’s 2007’s world’s best reader’s Survey rated Jumby Bay as the “World’s Best Caribbean Resort,” after which it closed its doors through mid-2009 to launch a $28-million enhancement.
+The result is ‘Sense,’ the Rosewood Spa at Jumby Bay that offers guests a breathtaking view of the Caribbean surroundings and the West Indies’ colonial heritage.
+Robert Moreland of MCM Design designs the open-air Sense spa and its ambiance is influenced by the island sugar mill ruin and boasts stone entryways, a terra cotta clay tile roof, and tropical gardens.
+The spa features five sumptuously designed personal spa suites and hand-made hammocks that ensure the guests’ utter relaxation.

-In the Sense spa, guests are welcome to experience various treatments as well as massages that rejuvenate and nurture inner balance.
-The resort’s culinary team does its best to treat the guests with a host of light refreshments, lunch and dinner.
-Jumby Bay hosts 12 villas that span across one third of the island and feature private pools, tennis courts and an array of other resort amenities.
-With the above mentioned treats and more, the resort seems to aspire for bigger accolades.
+In the Sense spa, guests are welcome to experience various treatments and massages that rejuvenate and nurture inner balance.
+The resort’s culinary team does its best to treat the guests with a host of light refreshments, lunch, and dinner.
+Jumby Bay hosts 12 villas that span across one-third of the island and feature private pools, tennis courts, and an array of other resort amenities.
+With the above-mentioned treats and more, the resort seems to aspire for bigger accolades.